Bajron/composeit/README.md

 # composeit

+Process composing utility

 ## Notice

 This package is still during prototyping / intensive development.

 Currently it is as a toy project, not a production ready solution.
+Checkout a rough plan of development in [TODO.md](TODO.md) and [COMPOSE.md](COMPOSE.md)

-It might be just good enough for your use case.
+It might be just good enough for your use case, but no guarantees.
-See the similar tools section below if you are looking for a mature solution.
+See the similar tools section at the end if you are looking for a mature solution.

 ## Purpose